Stretching is not one of my favorite things to do.

 Dynamic stretching will help with flexibility but even more so with your mobility by loosening up muscles, ligaments, and tendons.
 Tony Gentilcore does a great job explaining the differences between flexibility and mobility in this article.

 - Flexibility is the length of a muscle

 - Mobility is how a joint moves

-Our bodies are plastic and if one area isn’t used another area is effected.
-The saying is true, “if you don’t use it, you’ll loose it.”
+Our bodies are plastic and if one area isn’t used another area is affected.
+The saying is true, “if you don’t use it, you’ll lose it.”

-This causes the hunch back of Notre Dame look where your shoulders roll forward, chest collapses in, and upper back protrudes up while your neck tilts forward.
+This causes the hunch back of Notre Dame to look where your shoulders roll forward, the chest collapses in, and the upper back protrudes up while your neck tilts forward.

 Dynamic stretching actively moves a joint through a range of motion.
 It helps to raise body temperature, wake up the nervous system, increase oxygen uptake and blood flow, coordination, and visualization of proper movement and technique before exercising.